neilsambhu/carla-race/timeline/README.md

 grep -r -e "Vehicle" |& tee ~/github/carla-race/outgrep.txt
 ```
 10/30/2023 4:41 PM: grep cuts off printing.
 SAMBHU23 needs to be rebooted.
+10/31/2023 11:29 AM: the carla.Vehicle class is part of the Python API.
+I will go through the Python API directory structure to see where autpilot exists.
+10/31/2023 11:30 AM: the PythonAPI directory:
+PythonAPI
+    carla
+    examples
+    util
+Search order for autopilot code: carla, util, examples.
+10/31/2023 11:51 AM: the autopilot code is part of C++ code.